Veilex-AI/pid-digitization/README.md

 #### Future Tasks
 - Features to be built around a FastAPI model which will make testing different parts of the application easier.
 This will allow easier integration with other systems that want to use these features as plugin modules.
+- The PID documents do not have any graph annotations, which means they need to be created.
+Create graph annotations to test if the annotation created by your program is accurate, eventhough the graph that is created is not created through an ML model.

 <br>